IlirT/hello-world/README.md

 authors: Hao Wang and Ilir Tahiraj

-contact: hw19@live.de and ilir.tahiraj@tum.de
+contact: hao.wang@tum.de and ilir.tahiraj@tum.de

 ====

 Human Following
 ====
-This is a desciption of the human_following repository, which extends the existing tas_group_2 package with the leg_tracker and the human_follower packages.
+This is a description of the human_following repository, which extends the existing tas_group_2 package with the leg_tracker and the human_follower packages.

-## Description
+## Description Leg Tracker

 This leg tracker package is used to detect human legs and track them in case it is classified as a human.
 Based on geometric features and using Random Forest Trees as a classification method, leg clusters, obtained from the scan data, are classified as human or non-human.
 The random forest classifier is trained on 1700 human and 4500 non-human examples.
 Autonomous tracking of multiple people is performed by a multi-target Kalman Filter.
 Further, the global nearest neighbor method is used for the data association.